openebs-archive/openebs-docs/docs/casengines.md

 With serverless and cloud native becoming mainstream a key shift has happened in terms of how the Stateful workloads are developed, with many of the workloads natively supporting the key storage features like Availability, Consistency and Durability.
 For example:
 - **Distributed:** Stateful workloads like MongoDB have availability features like protecting against node failures built into them.
 Such systems will expect the Data engines to provide capacity and performance required with the data consistency/durability at the block level.
 - **Distributed and Standalone:** Stateful workloads like Cassandra can benefit from the availability features from the data engines as it might help speed up the rebuild times required to rebuild a failed cassandra node.
-However this comes at the cost of using extra storage by the data engines.
+However, this comes at the cost of using extra storage by the data engines.
 - **Standalone:** Stateful workloads like MySQL (standalone) focus more on Consistency and Database features and depending on the underlying data engine for providing Availability, Performance, Durability and other features.

-Each stateful applications comes with a certain capabilities and depends on the [data engines](#data- engine-capabilities) for complimentary capabilities.
+Each stateful application comes with a certain capabilities and depends on the [data engines](#data- engine-capabilities) for complementary capabilities.
 The following table summarizes the recommendation on data engines based on the capabilities required by Applications:

 | Workload Type               | Distributed      |  Stand-alone            | Distributed and/or Stand-alone |
 | ----------------------------| :--------------: | :---------------------: | :---------------------------:  |